hi, i’m sade j. abiodun. welcome to my research page.

 SELECT PAPERS

 Abiodun, S.J. & Nickel, L.J.
-(In Press).
+(2024).
 Art_ificial intelligence: dreams, data, and neuroaesthetics in the age of AI.
-Journal of Comparative Literature and Aesthetics. preprint
+Journal of Comparative Literature and Aesthetics. full text.

-Seaman, K.L., & Abiodun, S.J.
-(In Press).
-Boundary Conditions for the Positive Skew Bias. preprint.
+Frank, C.C., Abiodun, S.J., Seaman, K.L.
+(2024).
+Boundary Conditions for the Positive Skew Bias. full text.
 Journal of Behavioral Decision Making.

 Abiodun, S.J., Salerno, J., McAllister, G.A., Samanez-Larkin, G.R., Seaman, K.L., (2023).
 Adult age differences in evoked emotional responses to dynamic facial expressions.
 The Journals of Gerontology: Series B. full text